Asset parameters 1 - transaction costs

 asset list, in account currency units per 10000 contracts for currencies,

-or per contract for all other assets, or as a negative percent value.
+or per contract for all other assets, or as a percent value when negative.
 The trade profit is reduced by this amount

 when the position is closed.